NoxOrg/Nox.Reference/src/Nox.Reference.Data.IpAddress/README.md

 	IpSearchResult GetCountryByIPAddress(IPAddress ipAddress);

     /// <summary>
-    /// Gets country code for ip address by IPv4 or ipv6 string.
+    /// Gets country code for an IP address by IPv4 or ipv6 string.
     /// </summary>
     /// <param name="ipAddress">Ipv4 or Ipv6 address string</param>
     /// <returns></returns>
     IpSearchResult GetCountryByIPAddress(string ipAddress);

     /// <summary>
-    /// Gets country code for ip address by IPv4 or IPv6 string.
+    /// Gets country code for an IP address by IPv4 or IPv6 string.
     /// </summary>
     /// <param name="ipAddressNumber">IPAddress 32 or 128-bit number</param>
     /// <returns></returns>
     IpSearchResult GetCountryByIPAddress(BigInteger ipAddressNumber);
 ```

-*IpSearchResult* is a holder which persists information about search response
+*IpSearchResult* is a holder which persists information about the search response

 ```
 public class IpSearchResult